Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Conclusion

 SRV records are essential for service discovery, enabling applications to automatically find the right servers, ports, and failover options.
-They're critical for VoIP, instant messaging, and many enterprise protocols.
-DNScale's support for SRV records lets you configure sophisticated service architectures with priority-based failover and weighted load balancing.
+They're critical for VoIP, instant messaging, directory services, and many enterprise protocols.
+The priority and weight system provides built-in failover and load balancing without any application-level configuration.
+DNScale's support for SRV records lets you configure sophisticated service architectures with priority-based failover and weighted load balancing, all manageable through the dashboard or API.